10 time-saving HYROX workout tips for beginners

 One of the most critical aspects of HYROX success is pacing.
 It's also where many newcomers stumble, often starting too fast and burning out before the finish line.
 It's far better to start a little more conservatively and finish strong than vice versa.

-Running is obviously a large element of HYROX, and it can be the first 1km run in particular where many inexperienced (and adrenaline-fueled) athletes will go out too fast.
+Running is obviously a large element of HYROX, and it can be the first 1km run in particular where many inexperienced (and adrenaline-fuelled) athletes will go out too fast.

 Try to use your training sessions in the lead-up to the event to determine the best pace for you, with an aim to maintain a reasonably consistent running pace throughout the race.
 As a rough guide, your 1km running splits will likely be closer to your half-marathon pace rather than your 5km or 10km pace.
 It may feel a touch slow at the beginning, but you’ll be grateful for that later on!